manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ---- resources
 ------ META-INF
 -------- services
----------- manifold.ext.api.IProxyFactory
+---------- manifold.ext.rt.api.IProxyFactory
 ```
 Following standard Java [ServiceLoader protocol](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html)
-you create a text file called `manifold.ext.api.IProxyFactory` in the `service` directory under your `META-INF` directory.
+you create a text file called `manifold.ext.rt.api.IProxyFactory` in the `service` directory under your `META-INF` directory.
 The file should contain the fully qualified name of your proxy factory class (the one that implements `IProxyFactory`) followed
 by a new blank line:
 ```